 The 10 Best Bass Guitar Amplifiers

 This wiki has been updated 31 times since it was first published in October of 2016.
 For any budding Flea or Entwistle out there, we've put together a comprehensive selection of bass guitar amplifiers.
 Producing deep and rich tones with the power to rumble at the lowest of frequencies, they come in a wide variety of sizes and prices to meet the needs of both practicing beginners and professional gigging musicians of any genre.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes